 - you are a student and you only worked during the holidays;

-- other income which HMRC tax through your tax code has reduced;
+- other income which HM Revenue & Customs (HMRC) tax through your tax code has reduced;

 - you stopped working and had no taxable earning or benefits for the rest of the tax year;

 - your circumstances changed – for example, you changed from full-time to part-time work.